-The brand platforms must hold a National Gaming Board (NGB) licence to operate legally.
+The casino platforms must hold a National Gaming Board (NGB) licence to operate legally.
 As of 2024, only three offshore operators have secured full NGB approval, including Betway Uganda and 1xBet Uganda, with a combined total of 12 licensed sites.

 These licensed casinos process withdrawals within 24–48 hours for e-wallets, according to published terms.
 The average welcome bonus stands at 100% up to UGX 1,500,000 with a 35× wagering requirement on slots, valid for 30 days post-claim.

-Mobile money dominates deposits, with MTN MoMo and Airtel Money handling 78% of transactions, per the NGB’s 2023 payment report.
 Land-based casinos in Kampala remain limited to three venues, contributing less than 5% of total gambling revenue.

 Responsible gambling tools require deposit limits and self-exclusion options, as mandated by the 2016 Gaming Act.
 Players can access support through the National Problem Gambling Helpline at +256 777 123 456.